ytym/M-Scripts/README.md

 # M-Scripts
-MATLAB/GNU Octave M-scripts for models and controllers used in lectures on mechatronic systems.
+MATLAB/GNU Octave M-files for models and controllers used in lectures on mechatronic systems.